MaibornWolff/metric-gardener/README.md

 -   function declarations (including lambda expressions)
 -   binary logical operations (like AND and OR)

-Note: In Java, the default label in a switch statement is counted for complexity metric.
 **functions**<br>
 The number of function definitions inside a file.
 Includes all kinds of functions, like constructors, lambda functions, member functions, etc.

 **classes**<br>
-The number of class definitions inside a file, also counting for enums and interfaces.
+The number of class definitions inside a file, also counting for enums, interfaces, structs and records.

 **lines_of_code**<br>
 The total number of lines of a file, including empty lines, comments, etc.